Owen-Ng/HeadJS/README.md

 	}

 	examples();
+	//The path "/image/jslogo.JPG" may not be exactly the same as yours.
+The path depends on where you placed the file so
+	//treat it as a regular file path
 	//This example is from the landing page
 ```
 html file: (Make sure that the jsfile that will manipulate the head.js run after the library).